 These 8 State Parks In New Hampshire Will Knock Your Socks Off

-New Hampshire is full of natural beauty, much of it found in the State Park System.
-With tons of State Parks scattered throughout The Granite State, there is no excuse for missing out on an adventure in the State Park system.
-It’s hard to choose favorite, but we’ve highlighted eight parks that you shouldn’t miss.
-From the famous to the forgotten, these parks are definitely worth a visit!
+New Hampshire is full of natural beauty, much of it found in the state parks system.
+With tons of parks scattered throughout the Granite State (93, actually), there is no excuse for missing out on an adventure in the parks system.
+It’s hard to choose favorites, but we’ve highlighted eight awe-inspiring places that you shouldn’t miss.
+From the famous to the forgotten, each of these parks are definitely worth a visit!
 Here are some of our favorite state parks in New Hampshire: